ToshimitsuKumai/backlog-github-linkage/README.md

 ```

 ## Setting
-Create an IAM with administrator privileges for serverless.(Adjust as needed)
+Create an IAM with administrator privileges for serverless (Adjust as needed).
 Add the following variables to the AWS parameter store.
 - GITHUB_OWNER
 - GITHUB_REPO